marcj/BetterQuitJobBundle/README.md

   - jQuery - Use AngularJS/EmberJS
   - Microsoft IIS - wtf?
   - Yii - some people need a high-five. with a chair. in their face
-  - Laravel - Aren't you a front end developer in realliy?
+  - Laravel - Aren't you a front end developer in reallity?
 Go back there.
-  - SVN/CVS - git
+  - SVN/CVS - Use the one and only git

 ### Please,